 The main diseases are anthracnose caused by Colletotrichum gloeosporioides, and head blight caused by Botrytis cinerea.
 The former causes "tar spots" on leaves and stems and ultimately kills susceptible varieties.
 The best control is selection of resistant varieties.
 Colletotrichum dematium causes similar lesions but is less severe.
 Botrytis head blight becomes a problem in seed crops during damp weather.
 While a number of lines tested in Zimbabwe proved resistant to root knot nematode, Meloidogyne javanica, there is record of it and M. arenaria on S. guianensis in Australia.
 Stem galls caused by Sphaeropsis tumefaciens have been recorded once on 'Mineirão'.

 Stemborers, Caloptilia sp.
-(Lepidoptera) and Platyomopsis pedicornis (Coleoptera) are a problem in many ecotypes in South America (Brazil, Colombia) and Australia (Queensland) respectively.
+(Lepidoptera) and Platyomopsis pedicornis (Coleoptera) are a problem in many ecotypes in South America (Brazil, Colombia) and Australia (Queensland), respectively.

 Spreads by seed, by virtue of surface water movement or following ingestion by livestock.

-Listed as a weed in the Global Compendium of Weeds, but appears to pose little threat in most situations.
+Is considered to pose little threat in most situations.